SunboX/mootools-fx-text/README.md

 Mootools Fx.Text
 ===

 Effect to animated replace the text of an element.
-Useful for textscrollers/newsscrollers or so.
+Useful for textscroller, newsscroller, changing image caption, animated links and so on.
 It requires Mootools and is tested with v1.2.4.

 ![Screenshot](http://github.com/SunboX/mootools-fx-text/raw/master/mootools-fx-text.png)